chase-c-dev/COMP390_Individual_Project_1_2/README.md

 # Project Progress:

-- All project requirements completed
+- This is a completed project